12 November to

-In 2017, QUT Art Museum will take on the role of exhibition partner for the second year in a row.
-Throughout the exhibition process, artists work closely with the exhibition curator to bring a selection of their works to the public.
+In 2017, QUT Art Museum took on the role of exhibition partner for the second year in a row.
+Throughout the exhibition process, artists worked closely with the exhibition curator to bring a selection of their works to the public.
 The prize aims to offer tangible support, nurturing and encouragement to a new cohort of emerging artists.
 This is particularly important, as like so many prizes, ‘the churchie’ has become embedded as a rite of passage for artists, as they move through their career to more substantial roles and opportunities, creating and innovating in this country and abroad.